Observed Clinical Activity (OCA) and MEQ – Passing the RANZCP Exam- Dr Sanil Rege

 Moving on to discuss the 4 questions that matter, he covers each with an explanation of what is required at each stage.

-- You need a biopsychosocial and cultural understanding for your formulation and management plan.
+- You need a biopsychosocial and cultural understanding of your formulation and management plan.
 (You can read more on formulation and management)

 - Ask yourself what the problem is, not what the diagnosis.